'Advance Australia Fair II'

 Australian Government, Department of Prime Minister and Cabinet website https://www.pmc.gov.au/government/australian-national-symbols/australian-floral-emblem (last observed 14 April 2018).

 The second stanza looks to the future.
-It concludes with a reference to our aspiration that we will continue to be a free country and offer a 'fair go' to our citizens.
+It concludes with a reference to our aspiration that in the future, in the hands of our children, we will be a free country and offer a 'fair go' to our citizens.

 Beneath the Southern Cross we sing, Advance Australia Fair.